Special offer

 Introduce flexibility

-Improve productivity
+Increased productivity

-Disadvantages of hiring part-time workers:
+Disadvantages of hiring part-time employees

 Organisational difficulties

-Managers might face difficulties when it comes to scheduling meetings, hitting deadlines or delegating work.
-As part timers work different hours or days of the week, managers may have trouble finding suitable times for team meetings, or they might struggle to assign projects with tight deadlines.
-Employers can work around this challenge by improving communications and setting precise work schedules.
+Managers might face difficulties when it comes to scheduling meetings, meeting deadlines or delegating work, as managing part-time schedules can be time-consuming.
+As part-time employees work different hours or days of the week, managers may have trouble finding suitable times for team meetings.

 Difficulties integrating